rafathossain/Postgres-Pgadmin-Docker/README.md

 # Postgres and Pgadmin Docker

 Steps to install:
-1. Copy the env.example to .env
+1. Copy the env.example to .env `cp env.example .env`
-2. Fill up the following fields
+2. Fill up the following fields in the .env file
 ```
 POSTGRES_PASSWORD=